GranatIT/Bradgarden/README.md

 # Bradgarden
-A tool to be used in the lumberyard to deal with the cutting stock problem.
+A tool to be used in the lumber yard to deal with the cutting stock problem.

+# Brädgården
+Ett verktyg för att minska sill när man ska när man köper brädor i brädgården.